 So, Willy Ade started production under the Röwa name, and some very interesting cars were the result.
 In addition to a medium-sized product line in H0, Röwa also offered a small but interesting N-Scale product line.
 At about the same time, Rokal was the the process of ending model train operations, while still continuing with their metal casting manufacturing operations.
 Ade picked up the Rokal line and some items were issued under the Röwa name.

 Most sources describe the Röwa / Rokal era as being unsuccessful.
 At the time of Röwa’s purchase of the Rokal assets, a commercial loan agreement was signed between Rokal’s management and Röwa.
 In the early 1970’s, Rokal (which manufactured automobile carburetors) lost considerable business when the 1973 oil crisis spread around the world.
 Demand for inefficient carburetors plummeted, leading Rokal to try to raise cash to survive.
 The Röwa note was an early casualty.
 This led to the closure of Röwa, and the Rokal tooling was supposedly sold to Roco (of Austria).
 The remaining Röwa tooling was sold to several other companies.

-Ade has continued producing H0-Scale passenger cars on a “boutique” basis.
-He celebrated his 80th birthday in 2003, and still conducts business in Altheim, Germany, with his granddaughter’s able assistance.
-His web site is located, here.
+Ade continued producing H0-Scale passenger cars on a “boutique” basis.
+His company still conducts business in Altheim, Germany, with his granddaughter’s able assistance.
+Their web site is located, here.

 Willy Ade passed on May 27, 2011.
 He was preceded by his wife, Charlotte.
 Although Ade is no longer with us, his designs and ideas live on.